top of page

 HOW TO MOVE

 The best way to explore Rome is by motorbike!
 Easy to move around and to park.
-By car you'll suffer the traffic and it is very difficult to find a place to park.
-Walking or by public transport takes longer and its more exhausting, especially if you already come from a long previous journey.
+By car you'll suffer the traffic and it is very difficult to find a spot.
+Walking or by public transport takes longer and its more exhausting, especially if you already come from a long previous journey and if you are in the midst of summer.
+A great combination can be a mix between some days in moto and others by foot.

 All this being said, lets see a 3-day guide based on nearby zones.
 You can change the order of the days, they are just a reference to make it easier for you to visit this beautiful city that has so much to see: